Including God in Your Search for Love

 Do You Remember How old you were when you had your first "crush?"

 I believe God wants us to place priority on learning to love self and others as His Creations.
 He wants our focus to be on loving people as human beings, with generosity, kindness, and helpfulness towards others being ways to show love.
 He wants our actions to match up with our diction.
 You cannot tell someone you “love” them, and then not demonstrate “love” toward them.
-Love is our actions, most of all, and not just words.
+Love is shown through our actions, most of all, and not just in our use of words.
 I don’t know about you, but I grew up in a home with parents who never actually said to me or my siblings, “I love you.”
 But we knew we were loved because of their actions toward us; everything they did for us said “I love you,” and there was never any doubt that we were loved.

-The woman sounded emotionally distraught.
+The woman sounded upset, emotionally distraught.
 She said she had been looking for a while, and that she always seemed to meet men who were looking for someone to use, and that those she found usually already had a girlfriend or a wife.
 If none of those things applied, she said the men she met were not looking for a serious commitment.
 She continued.
-She said she did not want anyone who already had someone, or who was married.
+She said she did not want any man who already had someone or who was married.
 Then she began to cry as she spoke.
 She said, "I clean houses for a living, and I feel like a maid!
 I just want to be made to feel special.
 I just want to be happy."
 She was sobbing and speaking through tears as she said those last words.

 First, I felt she was asking the wrong people for help.
 Although she was asking a radio station to broadcast a message to its listeners, it seemed to me she was actually pleading with the DJ’s to help her.
 I also felt, from the exasperated tone she had, she was making herself seem so desperate, most eligible men who were listening would probably be frightened away by the downpour of desperation.